mcfnord/cem/src/ref/gal-nov14.md

 I saw Mariela and Darin engage in sexual contact with at least two strippers/prostitutes ("entertainers") while drinking distilled alcohol.
-Darin kissed and touched at least one stripper all over, who kissed and touched him all over .Darin's third daughter Melissa and her husband Rob also employed entertainers for sexual contact while drinking distilled alcohol.
-I did not engage in sexual contact with any entertainers or drink alcohol.
+Darin kissed and touched at least one stripper all over, who kissed and touched him all over.
+Darin's third daughter Melissa and her husband Rob also employed entertainers for sexual contact while drinking distilled alcohol.
+I only drank a single rum and Coke, and did not purchase sexual stimulation.
+However, in talking with an entertainer, *I* offered *her* a lap dance, which she accepted.
+It was tasteful and included little touching, and she laughed, I think sincerely.
 Darin brought us all in the same vehicle to the club without warning.
 I would not have joined if informed of the destination.
 During the evening I only practiced Spanish with the entertainers I met, and provided modest compensation for their time.

 I estimate all participants to be in excess of 20 years of age.
 The two I spoke with were single moms.
 Chloe stayed with Mariela Murphy’s family